Summertime is here and what's a better day out of the office than 18 holes in the morning followed by an afternoon at the beach?

 Closer to the Kona airport, the Waikoloa Resort (home to a Marriott and Hilton hotel) sports two courses, including Tom Weiskopf's Waikoloa Kings Course, as a more budget-friendly choice for the beach-and-golf life compared to the luxuries of the Four Seasons Hualalai and its Jack Nicklaus Course at Hualalai, the current host of a PGA Tour Champions event.

 On Oahu, the main draw for golfers is Turtle Bay Golf & Beach Resort on the North Shore.
 There are 36 holes of golf along with a family-friendly beach cove sheltered from the legendary North Shore waves, which attract surfers from all around the world.
+The Prince Waikiki sits right on the famous beach in Honolulu and shuttles golfers to its 27-hole course a half-hour away.

 Florida offers two types of beach and golf escapes - resorts on the Atlantic Ocean and those on the Gulf of Mexico, where the water tends to be warmer and the waves/currents potentially calmer.